jhweintraub/the-crypto-conundrum/docs/source/introduction/intro.rst

 Disclaimer
 ***************************
 **I am not a Financial Advisor.
-Nothing said here is financial advise.
+Nothing said here is financial advice.
 I am not liable for any losses you may incur while investing**